Iterative observer for boundary estimation for elliptic equations: Observer Design

 \subsubsection{Main result}

-\begin{th1} For consistent Cauchy data, boundary value problem given in (\ref{observer1}) asymptotically ($m\rightarrow \infty$) converges to the true solution of boundary value problem (\ref{inverse2}).
+\begin{th1} For consistent Cauchy data, boundary value problem given in (\ref{observer1}) asymptotically ($m=1,\cdots, \infty$) converges to the true solution of boundary value problem (\ref{inverse2}).

-where " $\hat{}$ " represents estimated quantity and $\hat{\xi}(x_m,y)\mid_{initial}$ represents the estimate over the whole domain $\bar{\Omega}$ at the start of $m$-th iteration.
-Observer starts at index $m=1$ which represents first iteration. $\hat{\xi}(x_0,y)$ is initial guess at the start of the first iteration over the whole domain $\bar{\Omega}$.
-Any value of initial guess $\hat{\xi}(x_0,y)$ can be chosen at the start of first iteration.
+where `` $\hat{}$ '' represents estimated quantity and $\hat{\xi}(x_m,y)\mid_{initial}$ represents a bounded estimate over the whole domain $\bar{\Omega}$ at the start of $m$-th iteration.
+Algorithm starts at index $m=1$, which represents first iteration. $\hat{\xi}(x_0,y)$ is initial guess at the start of the first iteration over the whole domain $\bar{\Omega}$.
+Any bounded initial guess $\hat{\xi}(x_0,y)$ can be chosen.
 For each subsequent iteration, result of the previous iteration is used as initial estimate as given in the last equation in (\ref{observer1}).
-Third equation in (\ref{observer1}) is the assumption that Laplace equation is valid on the bottom boundary and this provides necessary boundary condition required on $\Gamma_{B}$. $\mathcal{C}$ is the observation operator such that $\mathcal{C}\xi = \xi_1\mid_{\Gamma_{T}}$. $\mathcal{K}$ is the correction operator chosen in such a way that state estimation error on $\Gamma_{T}$ given by $(\mathcal{C}\hat{\xi}(x_m,y)-\mathcal{C}\xi)$ converges to zero exponentially. \end{th1}
+Third equation in (\ref{observer1}) is the assumption that Laplace equation is valid on the bottom boundary and this provides necessary boundary condition required on $\Gamma_{B}$. $\mathcal{C}$ is the observation operator such that $\mathcal{C}\xi = \xi_1\mid_{\Gamma_{T}}$. $\mathcal{K}$ is the correction operator chosen in such a way that state estimation error on $\Gamma_{T}$ given by $(\mathcal{C}\hat{\xi}(x_m,y)-\mathcal{C}\xi)$ converges to zero asymptotically ($m=1,\cdots,\infty$). \end{th1}